grahamc/nixops/doc/plugins/authoring.rst

    ``ResourceOptions`` is an immutable object that provides type validation both with ``mypy`` _and_ at runtime.
    Any attributes which are not explicitly typed are passed through as-is.

+   ``NeatCloudMachineOptions`` is a typed object for holding all of the Nix options passed from the Nix Module.
+Each option in the Nix module should be represented in this object.

+Where your plugin used to use:

 On with Poetry
 **************